magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 {% endhighlight %}

 ### Drop sales tables
 This script drops sales tables from the Magento database.
-Replace `<your main magento DB name>` with the name of your Magento database.
-In this topic, the sample database name is `magento`.

 {% highlight SQL %}
 use <your main magento DB name>;